 The relationship between STDs and pregnancy is a fraught one.
-If you’re pregnant and are infected with an STD or STI, there’s a possibility that your infection is affecting not only you, but your unborn baby also, and that can be scary because many STDs are asymptomatic.
-This blog will talk about what the STD testing process is like during prenatal doctor appointments as well as which STDs can pose a threat to pregnant women and their babies.
+If you’re pregnant and are infected with an STD or STI, there’s a possibility that your infection is affecting both you and your unborn baby.
+That can be scary because many STDs are asymptomatic.
+This blog will talk about what the STD testing process is like during prenatal doctor appointments and which STDs pose a threat to pregnant women and their babies.

 What STDs are You Tested For During Pregnancy?

 Regardless of whether or not you are currently pregnant, part of the reason why getting tested is such an important part of being proactive about your health is because so many STDs are asymptomatic, meaning you can carry the infection and not know it or show signs.
 So, it’s easy to see how someone could become pregnant and not know that they have an STD.